0xfps/0xfps/README.md

 👨🏾‍🦱 My name is Nnaemeka Umeh, male (he/him).

-🧠 Blockchain Engineer and Smart Contract developer with Solidity.
+🧠 Blockchain engineer, smart contract developer and auditor.

-📝 My projects include NFTs, Smart Contracts, ERC-20 tokens and more.
+📝 I find vulnerabilities in smart contracts..

-👼🏾 Always ready to learn.
+👼🏾 Staying up to date with the latest security vulnerabilities and best security practises.
 <br/>

 ## ⚔ Languages and tools.